sampsyo/home/_drafts/gator.md

 The first thing that's wrong is that our vectors are in different reference frames.
 It's useful to imagine a single, fixed *world* frame that contains the entire scene: here, both our bunny and our light source.
-The geometric information for individual objects comes in their own individual *model* reference frames.
+The geometric data describing individual objects arrives each object's own individual *model* reference frame.
 When you download the [`.obj` file][obj] for the [Stanford bunny][bunny], it doesn't know about your renderer's world frame: the vertex positions and surface normals have to come represented in an intrinsic bunny-specific space.

 In our little shader, `vPosition` and `vNormal` are vectors in the bunny's model frame while `uLightPos` is a point in world space.
-So the subtraction `uLightPos - vPosition` doesn't yield a geometrically meaningful vector, and we should probably be careful about that `dot(lightDir, vNormal)` as well.
+So the subtraction `uLightPos - vPosition` doesn't yield a geometrically meaningful vector, and we should probably be careful about that `dot(lightDir, vNormal)` too.

 Renderers use transformation matrices to convert between reference frames.
 Let's suppose that we have a `uModel` matrix that transforms bunny space to world space.